 Enter micro frontends.
 Micro frontend architecture, or MFE, refers to a development strategy in which a web application’s front end is broken down into smaller, self-contained modules.
-Migrating our monolithic Dashboard codebase to a collection of MFEs would allow teams to own their respective UIs, giving them the autonomy to develop, test, and deploy independently of the UI Excellence team.
+Migrating our monolithic Bandwidth App codebase to a collection of MFEs would allow teams to own their respective UIs, giving them the autonomy to develop, test, and deploy independently of the UI Excellence team.
 Moreover, this infrastructure would allow for easier and quicker upgrades in the future, which is important for the application’s relevancy and security.

-Transitioning the Dashboard to an MFE infrastructure posed significant challenges.
+Transitioning the Bandwidth App to an MFE infrastructure posed significant challenges.
 The UI team’s initial hurdle was the absence of webpack’s Module Federation feature in the current webpack version.
 Module Federation is crucial for sharing build-time modules in MFE development.
-Additionally, some dependencies used by the Dashboard were incompatible with the new webpack version, necessitating updates.
+Additionally, some dependencies used by the App were incompatible with the new webpack version, necessitating updates.
 After thorough analysis, we discovered that these updated dependencies no longer supported our existing React version.
 We embarked on a year-long journey to upgrade from webpack 4 and React 17 to webpack 5 and React 18—here’s how we did it.

 Upgrading delivered big benefits